MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

         <p>Developer</p>
     </div>
     <div class="text">
         <p>Since I have not been programming for long - at least not professionally - I would like to commit to improving my programming skills in 2015.
-Inspired by <a href="http://ejohn.org/blog/write-code-every-day/" title="Write Code Every Day" target="_blank">John Resig</a>, my new year resolution is to produce code every day of the year.</p>
+Inspired by <a href="http://ejohn.org/blog/write-code-every-day/" title="Write Code Every Day" rel="nofollow" target="_blank">John Resig</a>, my new year resolution is to produce code every day of the year.</p>
         <p>Now that my teammates depend on me, I want to learn as much as possible to be helpful to them!</p>
     </div>
 </div>

 ###Javier Pérez - Developer###

 Javi joined MarsBased at the beginning of Q4, in early October.
-Having worked at <a href="http://www.vass.es" title="VASS" target="_blank">VASS</a> together with Àlex, he transitioned from a full-time corporate J2EE consultant to an AngularJS & Rails developer.
+Having worked at <a href="http://www.vass.es" title="VASS" target="_blank" rel="nofollow">VASS</a> together with Àlex, he transitioned from a full-time corporate J2EE consultant to an AngularJS & Rails developer.

 Same as Emilio, feels like he's been forever with us!